Kyle E. Armstrong, FACHE, Chief Operating Officer at Baylor University Medical Center, Dallas

 Unruh received her Bachelor of Science in Nursing from the University of Texas Health Science Center at San Antonio and her Master of Science in Healthcare Administration from Grand Canyon University.
 She is certified in Infection Prevention and Control.

-Amanda Vail, COO, critical access lighthouse management and program director, Rice Medical Center, Eagle Lake
+Amanda Vail, LCSW, chief operations officer, critical access lighthouse management and program director, Rice Medical Center, Eagle Lake

 Amanda Vail brings more than a decade of mental health and healthcare experience.
 She is currently the Behavioral Health Director for Rice Medical Center providing geriatric mental health services in a Critical Access Hospital and the Chief Operating Officer of Critical Access Lighthouse Management (CALM) which brings innovative behavioral health services to Critical Access Hospitals.
 Rice Medical Center is a 25 bed Critical Access Hospital with a Level IV Trauma Center, specialty clinics, telemedicine services, and behavioral health in Eagle Lake.